If you've been in a car accident, here are some keys to know about injuries and medical treatment:

-The body part that is most often injured in car accidents is the spinal column (i.e., the neck or back) and the muscles supporting the spinal column.
-The most common neck and back injuries from car accidents are whiplash (i.e., a neck injury), muscle and ligament strains and sprains, and disc injuries.
-But car accidents can also cause headaches and other types of internal injuries.
+The area of the body that is most often affected by a car accident is the spinal column (the neck and back) and the muscles supporting the spinal column.
+The most common neck and back injuries from car accidents are:

 Many car accidents cause symptoms immediately after the accident.
-However, it is not uncommon for a person who has been in a car accident to feel fine immediately afterward and not have any symptoms for a day or two.
-If you have pain after a car accident, you should seek medical attention immediately.
-You should go to the emergency room.
-At the very least, you should make an appointment to see your primary care provider as soon as possible.
+But as we touched on in the previous section, it is not uncommon for a person who has been in a car accident to feel fine immediately afterward and not have any symptoms for a day or two.
+(Learn more about late-appearing car accident injuries.)

-This is how not going to the hospital or to the doctor as soon as possible after a car accident can hurt your case and become a legal issue.
-So, the best course of action, if you feel even the slightest pain or discomfort after a car accident -- or you just feel somehow "not right" -- go to the doctor and get yourself checked out.
+So, the best course of action, if you feel even the slightest pain or discomfort after a car accident, is to go to the doctor and get yourself checked out.

 Learn more about the best steps to take after a car accident.

 Especially if there was a gap between your car accident and your medical treatment, you might need a skilled legal professional to build your strongest case and ensure the best outcome.
 Connect with a car accident lawyer near you right now using the tools on this page, or learn more about how an attorney can help with your car accident case.